chrisbcallahan/Artsy/README.md

 # Artsy
-Project from CS course in 2016
+Project from CSCI course at UGA in 2016

 ## Project Description